 Do chiropractors treat children and babies?

 Absolutely!
-Birth is traumatic, even under the most ideal circumstances, and can lead to dysfunction within the body.
-Likewise, the first few years of life come with lots of bumps and falls as your child learns to crawl, walk, etc. When joints (spinal, cranial or otherwise) are not moving properly, they can irritate the nervous system.
-Since the nervous system runs your child’s body, this often leads to dysfunction.
+The first few years of life come with lots of bumps and falls as your child learns to crawl, walk, etc. When joints (spinal, cranial or otherwise) are not moving properly, they can irritate the nervous system and this may lead to dysfunction or discomfort.
 In kiddos, this manifests differently than adults.
-Ways to know if you child is in need of care include poor sleep, nursing difficulties, colic, torticollis or constipation.
-As wholistic practitioners, we believe in preventative medicine as well as treating acute problems.
-Regular chiropractic care removes sources of interference, restoring function, and allows the body to heal itself.
-Early treatment gives your child the best possible start for a healthy life!
+Ways to know if your child may need care include poor sleep, nursing difficulties, torticollis or constipation.
+We believe in preventative medicine as well as treating acute problems.
+Regular chiropractic care helps to restore function, and supports the body in growing and healing itself.

 Is it better to “workout” before or after a physiotherapy treatment?